JazmineMT/ContentGuide/04-creating-structured-content.md

 </div>

  ## When to Combine Photos and Tables
- Often times we are sharing photos that contain alot of information.
+ Oftentimes we are sharing photos that contain a lot of information.
 This can be hard for a reader to follow.
-When sharing a photo that has more than 1 action item to follow, pair with a table to address the multiple points of data.
+When sharing a photo that has more than 1 action item to follow, pair it with a table to address the multiple points of data.
 Make sure your table includes a key for a reader to follow along that corresponds with the photo.

  Here is an example of a photo paired with a table:
  <div align='center'>